p2p-org/solana-swift/README.md

 ```

 ## How to use
+* From v2.0.0 we officially ditch Rx library from dependencies and adopt swift concurrency to `solana-swift`
 * For those who still use `SolanaSDK` class, see [How to use SolanaSDK (Deprecated) section](#how-to-use-solanasdk-deprecated)

 ### Import